Best of Switzerland By Rail

 Train and Hotel Accommodations

-Hotels include Crown Plaza (Zurich), Hotel Luzernerhof (Lucerne), Hotel Continental (Lausanne), Hotel Derby (Zermatt)*, and Hotel Baren (St. Mortiz).
+Hotels include Hotel Glockenhof (Zürich), Hotel Luzernerhof (Lucerne), Hotel Continental (Lausanne), Hotel Derby (Zermatt), and Hotel Bären (St. Moritz).

-Board the world’s first fully electrified cog railway, which has been upgraded to an energy-efficient train with a regenerative braking system.
-Take the 33-minute journey from Zermatt on the highest open-air railway in Europe to score the best panoramic views of the Swiss Alps.
-At 3,089m, you have a stunning view of 29 mountains, including the Matterhorn.
+The Gornergrat Railway opened in 1898 as Switzerland’s first fully electrified rack railway.
+It has since been upgraded to an energy-efficient train with a regenerative braking system.
+The 33-minute journey from Zermatt on the highest open-air railway in Europe offers some of the best panoramic views of the Swiss Alps, including stunning views of 29 mountains, including the Matterhorn.